On the estimation of spatial density from mobile network operator data: Introduction

 The rest of this paper is organized as follows.
-We start by presenting a general terminology and a comprehensive description of the methodological framework underlying our work in Sec. \ref{sec:tutorialMNO}.
-Based on that, we define the system model and formulate the estimation problem analytically in Sec. \ref{sec:modelstatement}.
-In Sec. \ref{sec:soa} we review the existing estimation solutions that were proposed independently in the recent literature, and in the following Sec. \ref{sec:newresults} we present novel analytical results that re-interpret these schemes and provide insight about their mutual relationships.
-In Sec. \ref{sec:map} we derive the MAP estimator for the problem at hand and, starting from its structure, in the following Sec. \ref{sec:ourestimator} we propose a completely novel estimator.
-Illustrative numerical results based on synthetic data are presented in section \ref{sec:numres}.
-Finally, in Sec. \ref{sec:conclusions} we conclude.
+We start by providing a general view of the data transformation flow in Section \ref{sec:tutorialMNO}, from the input data sources to the desired output information, and formulate the density estimation problem analytically.
+In Section \ref{sec:soa}, we review a number of estimation solutions that were proposed earlier in the literature, for which we present novel analytical results that re-interpret these methods and provide further insights about their mutual relationships, in Section \ref{sec:newresults}.
+In Section \ref{sec:map}, we propose a completely novel \emph{ad hoc} estimator for the problem at hand.
+Illustrative numerical results based on (semi-)synthetic data are presented in Section \ref{sec:numres}.
+Finally, we conclude the paper in Section \ref{sec:conclusions}.